ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : SIMAP should contain links to other models/data to enable generic navigation to other YANG models in generic way.

-: SIMAP relationships should also provide information required to define semantics for layered network topologies, such as:
+: The SIMAP relationships should also provide information required to define semantics for layered network topologies, such as:

 * provide underlay and overlay relations between different types of topological entities